🧬

 Are Cairn Terriers good with children?

-Yes, they are generally sturdy and playful, making them excellent companions for children who respect the dog's boundaries.
+Yes, they are generally sturdy and playful, making them good companions for older children.

 Do they shed a lot?